jsboak/sequential-commands-plugin/README.md

 # Sequential SSH Commands Rundeck Plugin

 This is a Node Step Job plugin that sends commands to a remote node via SSH.
 The commands occur in the same SSH channel, and therefore share state.
-This is particularly useful for network devices, where you might use the command `conf t` followed by a series of commands such as `interface vlan 1` and `ip address 1.1.1.1 255.255.255.0` and `no shut`.
-Use-cases for compute resources would be if you could only execute certain commands from a particular working directory or with certain environment variables set.
+This is particularly useful for network devices (see example below) or for compute resources when certain commands can strictly be executed from a particular working directory or with certain environment variables set.

 ![Screen Shot 2021-12-30 at 3 55 39 PM](https://user-images.githubusercontent.com/11511251/147795129-b5a593ec-82e8-4acd-a25b-69270fd8c55a.png)